sahib/rmlint/docs/rmlint.1.rst

     - *C* (1^1), *W* (2^1), B (512^1), *K* (1000^1), KB (1024^1), *M* (1000^2), *MB* (1024^2), *G* (1000^3), *GB* (1024^3),
     - *T* (1000^4), *TB* (1024^4), *P* (1000^5), *PB* (1024^5), *E* (1000^6), *EB* (1024^6)

     The size format is about the same as `dd(1)` uses.
-A valid example would be: **"100KB-2M"**.
+A valid example would
+    be: **"100KB-2M"**.
 This limits duplicates to a range from 100 Kilobyte to 2 Megabyte.

     It's also possible to specify only one size.
 In this case the size is interpreted as *"bigger or equal"*.
 If you want to to filter for files *up to this size* you can add a ``-`` in front (``-s -1M`` == ``-s 0-1M``).

-    **NOTE:** The default excludes empty files from the duplicate search.
+    **Edge case:** The default excludes empty files from the duplicate search.
     Normally these are treated specially by ``rmlint`` by handling them as *other lint*.
 If you want to include empty files as duplicates you should lower the limit to zero: